Can Lyme Disease Cause Jaw Pain? TMJ Symptoms Explained

 But Lyme-related joint inflammation behaves differently.

-It may persist despite standard treatment and lack a clear mechanical cause.
+Symptoms may persist despite standard treatment and may lack a clear mechanical explanation.

 This reflects a broader pattern seen in Lyme disease misdiagnosis.